NBA Hall of Fame

 Bira was a master of the "crafty" left-handed post game.
 He led Brazil to its most successful era, securing a World Championship in 1963 and an Olympic Bronze in 1964.
 His impact was so significant that he was named one of FIBA's 50 Greatest Players.
 Though he passed away in 2002, his legacy was immortalized with his induction into the Naismith Memorial Basketball Hall of Fame in 2010.

-Maciel's Awards and Records
+Maciel's Awards and Honors

 • FIBA World Champion (1963)